 While banks require a wide range of collateral and financial statements, often refusing businesses that need additional funding but can’t meet the stringent borrowing requirements to qualify for a new bank loan.

-Why Triumph Business Capital?
+Why Triumph, formerly known as Triumph Business Capital?

 When considering factoring, it’s important to work with a reputable factor with a strong track record.
-Triumph Business Capital has provided factoring for over 7,000 small to mid-sized businesses since 2004.
+Triumph, formerly known as Triumph Business Capital has provided factoring for over 7,000 small to mid-sized businesses since 2004.
 We have a long history with the transportation industry—and staffing agencies, government contractors, and small businesses are increasingly seeking us out to help solve their cash flow challenges.
 Triumph also offers smart Asset Based Lending and Equipment Financing options as well as a discount fuel card program.

 Triumph is a proud member of the International Factoring Association (IFA) and strictly adheres to the IFA’s code of ethics.
 Originally called Advance Business Capital, the company joined Triumph Bancorp Group in 2012.
 As a financial holding company, Triumph Bancorp, Inc. maintains a diversified line of community banking, commercial finance, and asset management activities.
 Since day one, our vision has been centered on four core business priorities—delivering value, developing people, demonstrating expertise, and displaying a commitment to enterprise success.